JUMPSuite/JUMP/README.md

 ## Basic installation
-There are two steps to a basic install:
+There are three steps to a basic install:

 1. Obtain a PERL and python executable and install all the requisite dependencies